rschristopher/ischristtrue.com/src/truth.md

-But even so, even if only the causal functions of these complex emergent patterns are real, then is that itself evidence of spirits anyone can see?
+But even so, even if only the causal functions of these complex emergent patterns are real, then is that itself not clear evidence of spirits that anyone can see?
 If you look upon a thunderstorm do you see the entirety of the storm all at once?
 No, it is a pattern over time, a spirit.